Farrrrrrrrrr/Farrrrrrrrrr/README.md

 - 🧠 Build AI-powered platforms for real-time media monitoring and sentiment analysis
 - 🌐 Develop full-stack web applications using React.js, Express.js, Spring Boot, and Firebase
-- ⚙️ Architect backend systems with Go, Python, and Java
+- ⚙️ Architect backend systems with Go, Python, and .NET
 - 📊 Create data-driven insights with NLP, sentiment analysis, and predictive modeling
 - ☁️ Deploy solutions on GCP, AWS, and containerized environments using Docker & Kubernetes